Apolonia Dorregaray Veli: Artistic career

 Dorregaray worked in the "huantina technique", which involved darkening the burilada before carving it.
 She developed quemado (burning) or piro grabado techniques, using a dried bark of red-hot quinual or eucalyptus that gives different shades of brown and leaves an indelible paint on the surface of the gourd.
 This would then be carved with a burin, exposing the natural colour below to make the contrast that emphasised the images depicted.

 Dorregaray's work included themes that were part of the popular customs of her region.
 Among these was the feast of Santiago, which is also known as the time for branding cattle, and the Virgin of Cocharcas.
 There are frequent depictions of folk dances, such as the Chonguinada, the Danza de las Tijeras, and Huaconada.
-She produced most designs depicting the journeys her family made carrying spices, breads and merchandise to exchange for mates.
+Most of the designs she produced depicted the journeys her family made carrying spices, breads and merchandise to exchange for mates.

 In 1964, Dorregaray held an exhibition of her work in the plaza Constitucional in Huancayo, an event attended by the Peruvian writer and anthropologist José María Arguedas, author of Los ríos profundos.
 He was very taken by Dorregaray's work and helped to disseminate it through the fairs he organised as director of the Casa de la Cultura.
 This formed the start of Dorregaray's showing her artistic work in exhibitions.

 Artistic legacy

 In 1944, she gave birth to her only son, Sixto Seguil Dorregaray, whom she trained in the family tradition of mate burilado carving.
 He could carve before he could read.
-He in turn taught his children to carve from the age of three, and his daughter Kania carries on the family artisitic tradition.
+He in turn taught his children to carve from the age of three, and his daughter Kania carries on the family artistic tradition.
 Sixto still carves under a large photograph of his late mother.